forivall/twitter-archive-reader-wiki/Tweet-access-and-manipulating-tweets.md

-Tweet access is made with the `TwitterArchive` instance methods and properties.
+Tweet access is made with the `TweetArchive` instance methods and properties.
+It can be obtained by using `archive.tweets`, with `archive` a `TwitterArchive` instance.

+We suppose now for the examples that `archive` is a `TwitterArchive` instance and `tweets` a `TweetArchive` instance.

 ## Access